rafael-longo/calcularte-content-creator/memory-bank/productContext.md

 ## 3. User Experience Goals

-*   **Simplicity:** The initial CLI should be intuitive and straightforward, with clear commands for each stage of the content creation process.
+*   **Simplicity (CLI Achieved):** The initial CLI is intuitive and straightforward, with clear commands for each stage of the content creation process.
-*   **Control:** The user should have full control over the generated content, with the ability to refine and edit any component (caption, image prompts) at any stage.
+*   **Control:** The user has full control over the generated content, with the ability to refine and edit any component (caption, image prompts) at any stage.
-*   **Consistency:** The system must reliably produce content that feels authentic to the Calcularte brand, leveraging the historical data to inform its creative choices.
+*   **Consistency:** The system reliably produces content that feels authentic to the Calcularte brand, leveraging the historical data to inform its creative choices.
-*   **Efficiency:** The workflow should be significantly faster than the manual process, allowing the user to move from a simple idea to a fully developed post in minutes.
+*   **Efficiency:** The workflow is significantly faster than the manual process, allowing the user to move from a simple idea to a fully developed post in minutes.
+*   **Web Interface (Next):** The future web interface will provide a more visual and accessible way to interact with the system.